PentahoCommunityMeetup2015/info/README.md

 - [Nelson Sousa of Ubiquis Consulting](https://twitter.com/ubiquisbi) will talk about Mapping and the benefits it can provide to the business
 - [Owen Bowden](https://twitter.com/tweetsfromowen) Beating blood cancer with help from the Pentaho community
 - [Mark Stubbs](https://www.linkedin.com/pub/mark-stubbs/5/45/98) Pentaho Solutions Architect will talk about some of the most exciting Pentaho BigData projects currently running in London

+# Sunday: Venue info, agenda, etc.

+## Location: central London

+## Agenda: the London sightseeing tour you wish all sightseeing tours would be like.

+A guided tour of London not to be missed.
+Only 30 spots available, pre-registration required when you sign-in to the conference on Saturday.

+Will last 2 hours approximately, covering the City of London and surrounding areas.

 # Hotels